Suraxius/netbox-plugin-bind-provisioner/README.md

 }
 ```

-#### Client notification on zone change
+#### NOTIFY
+Clients may be notified of zone changes using the NOTIFY mechanism defined in RFC 1996.
+When enabled, the zone transfer endpoint keeps track of any client that successfully queried the
+endpoint and when a zone changes.
+Once a zone has changed, NetBox informs each client of change.

+Note that this feature uses NetBox's background job system to schedule the messages asynchronously.
+In order to work, you need at least one `rq-worker` service running in the background to handle
+the queried jobs.

 To enable the NOTIFY feature, set following:
 ```
 'notify_clients': True
 ```
-This causes the plugin to schedule background jobs which send out NOTIFY messages to all clients
-that have previously successfullly requested a zone transfer from the transfer endpoint.

-After how many hours that are client last checked in on a zone with a SOA or transfer request,
-should the client be considered dead and no longer be notified.
-Default is 24 hours.
+##### NOTIFY Settings
 ```
-notify_client_dead_after_hours: 24
+notify_client_alive_threshold_hours: 24
 ```
+This sets how long a client is considred "alive" after it last queried the transfer endpoint.
+Once the client has failed to check in for this amout of time, it is automatically removed from the
+list of clients to be notified on zone changes.
+Default is 24 hours.

 ## Plugin compatibility
 This plugin extends the netbox-plugin-dns plugin.
 As such the versioning was changed to match the